 Option 1 – Structured Address format

-For Credit and Debit bulk files you can migrate to (structured) PAIN.001.001.09 or PAIN.008.001.08 and adhere to file specifications.
-Bank of Ireland can accept these new formats today.
+For Credit and Debit bulk files you must adopt the new File versions, PAIN.001.001.09 or PAIN.008.001.08, and adhere to file specifications.
+Bank of Ireland can accept this new formats today.

-For Credit and Debit bulk files you can remain on (unstructured) PAIN.001.001.03 and PAIN.008.001.02, however, from October 2025 if making payments/collections to countries listed above you will need to include Town Name and Country Code and up to 2 instances of Address Line.
-If you do not you risk the file being rejected.
+For Credit bulk files you can remain on (unstructured) PAIN.001.001.03 or choose to adopt the latest file version PAIN.001.001.09.
+From November 2026 if making payments and you include address information*, you will need to include a minimum of Town Name, Country Code and up to 2 instances of the Address Line field.
+If you do not, you risk the file being rejected.

 Bank of Ireland Recommendations: